Dedicated Auto Accident Attorneys Serving Clients in San Mateo, CA

 Car accidents are an unfortunate reality for thousands of Americans every day.
 California is notorious for its traffic, and San Mateo residents should bear this in mind on the road.
 Traffic collisions happen for a variety of reasons including inclement weather, vehicle defects, road hazards, and more.
 Drivers must carry auto insurance policies to cover unexpected damages, but when other drivers cause accidents due to negligence, the injured victims have to secure compensation for their losses, in most cases, through personal injury claims.
+Our San Mateo car accident attorney can help with these matters.

 If this sounds like you, contact the Sam Mateo car accident attorneys at Walkup, Melodia, Kelly & Schoenberger for immediate help.
 With free consultations, no attorney fees unless we win and more multi-million compensation awards than any other law firm in Northern California, we’re the legal team worth your trust and time.